reserve-protocol/protocol/old-docs/developers.md

 The units of variables is tracked in comments in the implementation.
 Curly braces are used to denote units, e.g. `{UoA/qTok}`.

-The `q` prefix denotes "quanta", ie the smallest indivisible unit of the token.
+The `q` prefix denotes "quantum", the smallest indivisible unit of a token.

 The `atto` prefix denotes 1e18.